w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 ## Daily {: #Daily}

-The `/Daily` command can be run every day with the command to earn extra coins or possibly items.
+The `/Daily` command can be run every day to earn extra coins or possibly items.
 This is something that can be great to do each day if you are aiming to get more money, as the amount you receive increases every day and comes with extra rewards the longer you maintain your daily streak.

 If you forget to do your daily, there is a small grace period where you will not lose your streak completely.
 If you miss 1, 2, or 3 days, you will lose 1, 2, or 3 days from your streak.
 If you miss four days, you will lose half of your total streak, and on the fifth missed day or beyond, your entire streak is reset to zero.